Walk Me Home (Pink song): Background and release

-On January 25, 2019, it was reported that Pink will receive a star on the Hollywood Walk of Fame; the ceremony was held on February 5, 2019, and she was joined by her two children and husband, Carey Hart.
+Pink started to produce the song in 2018.
+Later on January 25, 2019, it was reported that Pink would receive a star on the Hollywood Walk of Fame; the ceremony was held on February 5, 2019, and she was joined by her two children and husband, Carey Hart.
 The following day, Pink appeared on The Ellen DeGeneres Show and stated that "Walk Me Home" would be released in two weeks, while the album, titled Hurts 2B Human, was believed to be released around April 2019.
 She also talked about shooting a music video with Michael Gracey, the director of The Greatest Showman, and the album's release.
 Pink sang a snippet of the song a cappella.
 A snippet of the track was released on social media, along with a release date announcement.
 "Walk Me Home" became available for digital download and streaming on February 20, 2019, and its lyric video was also released on YouTube the same day.
 It was serviced to hot adult contemporary radio and contemporary hit radio on February 25, 2019, and March 5, 2019, respectively.